 Published Work

 Dietrich, Bryce, and Melissa Sands.
-Forthcoming.
-“Seeing racial avoidance on New York City streets.”
-Nature: Human Behaviour.
-Working draft.
+2023.
+“Seeing Racial Avoidance on New York City Streets.”
+Nature: Human Behaviour, 7, 1275-1281.
+Publisher's version.

-Wilson, Nicole, Michael Hankinson, Asya Magazinnik, and Melissa SandsForthcoming.
+Wilson, Nicole, Michael Hankinson, Asya Magazinnik, and Melissa Sands.
+2024.
 “Inaccuracies in Low Income Housing Geocodes: When and Why They Matter.”
-Urban Affairs Review.
+Urban Affairs Review, 60 (10), 217-231.
+Publisher's version.

 de Kadt, Daniel, and Melissa Sands.
 2021.
 "Segregation Drives Racial Voting: New Evidence from South Africa.”
 Political Behavior.
 Publisher's version.